With almond extract in the batter and a topping of hazelnuts, pine nuts and whipped cream, this pear cake is simple, but simply stunning.

 - 2 teaspoons baking powder

-- 2 ripe clapp pears (or other soft pear variety, like anjou or bartlett, halved and cored)
+- 2 ripe Clapp pears (or Anjou or Bartlett), halved and cored

 Instructions

-- Preheat the oven to 350°F. Grease an 8-inch* springform cake pan with butter and line the bottom with parchment paper.
-Butter the paper and dust the inside of the whole pan with cake flour, tapping out any excess.
-Set aside.
+- Preheat the oven to 350°F. Grease an 8-inch springform cake pan with butter and line the bottom with parchment paper.
+Butter the paper and dust the inside of the pan with cake flour, tapping out any excess.

-- In a small bowl, whisk the milk, egg whites, and extracts together until combined.
-In the bowl of a standing mixer fitted with a paddle attachment, combine the cake flour, sugar, baking powder, and salt.
-Add the butter and beat on medium, scraping down the bowl as necessary, until the mixture resembles moist crumbs, without powdery streaks of flour.
-Add all but ¼ cup of the milk mixture and beat on medium for 1 – 2 minutes.
-Scrape down the bowl, add the remaining milk mixture, and beat on medium for another 30 seconds.
+- In a small bowl, whisk together the milk, egg whites, and extracts until combined.
+In the bowl of a stand mixer fitted with the paddle attachment, combine the cake flour, sugar, baking powder, and salt.
+Add the butter and beat on medium, scraping down the bowl as needed, until the mixture resembles moist crumbs with no powdery streaks of flour.
+Add all but ¼ cup of the milk mixture and beat on medium for 1–2 minutes.
+Scrape down the bowl, add the remaining milk mixture, and beat for another 30 seconds.

-- Pour the batter into your prepared cake pan and arrange the halved pears on top (cut sides down) so they are evenly spaced.
-Transfer to the oven and bake until a toothpick inserted in the center of the cake comes out clean, about 45 minutes*.
-Allow to cool in the cake pan for 10 – 15 minutes, before releasing the spring and removing.
+- Pour the batter into the prepared pan and arrange the halved pears on top, cut sides down, evenly spaced.
+Bake until a toothpick inserted in the centre (finding a spot without pear) comes out clean, about 45 minutes.
+Cool in the pan for 10–15 minutes, then release the spring and remove.
 Let cool completely.

 Notes